ligi/FAST/README.md

 Howto
 =====

-A single click launches the App - a long click gives you 3 Options:
+A single click launches the App - a long click gives you 6 Options:
  1. Go to the App details
- 2. Open the App in Google Play
+ 2. Customize its Label or create additional entries for the App
+ 3. Pin the App to top
+ 4. Hide the App
- 3. Open the App as a Notification for FAST access at a later time
+ 5. Open the App as a Notification for FAST access at a later time
+ 6. Open the App in Google Play

 License